antonellapf/coding-projects/README.md

 # coding-projects

-Welcome to my Python projects, where innovation and creativity come to life through lines of code!
-In this repository, a collection of some projects using Python crafted with passion.
+Welcome to my Python and SQL projects, where innovation and creativity come to life through lines of code!
+In this repository, a collection of some projects using different Programming Languages crafted with passion.

 Table of Contents